sbailouni/cse15l-lab-reports/lab-report-3-week-6.md

 ### **Step 1:** Creating `~/.ssh/config`

-In order to tell SSH username to use when logging into specific servers, we need to put an entry to `~/.ssh/config`.
+In order to tell SSH what username to use when logging into specific servers, we need to put an entry to `~/.ssh/config`.
 The first step consists of opening `~/.ssh/config` on your computer.
 If you don't already have it, then you need to create it by typing the following commands:

 ```
 $ touch ~/.ssh/config